jweiland-net/maps2/Documentation/DeveloperManual/Api/Index.rst

 .. important::
     Within the last years Google Geocode has changed something.
 It will always return exactly ONE result.
-    So, in that case it may not make sence to call that method and switch to :ref:`getFirstFoundPositionByAddress <getFirstFoundPositionByAddress>` above.
+    So, in that case it may not make sense to call that method and switch to :ref:`getFirstFoundPositionByAddress <getFirstFoundPositionByAddress>` above.

 createNewPoiCollection